brillout/wildcard-api/docs/readme.template.md

    // We install the Wildcard middleware app.use(wildcard(getContext));

-   // `getContext` is called on every API request and allows you to define the `context` object.
+   // `getContext` is called on every API request to define the `context` object.
    // `req` is Express' request object async function getContext(req) {
      const context = {};